spray/spray/docs/documentation/spray-routing/installation.rst

 The :ref:`maven-repo` chapter contains all the info about how to pull *spray-can* into your classpath.

+Afterwards just ``import cc.spray.routing._`` to bring all relevant identifiers into scope.

 Also, if you are using *spray-routing* with Scala 2.9.x, make sure to include the following with your build definition::

   scalacOptions += "-Ydependent-method-types"